ziembor/powershellQuickStart/PITCHME.md

 ---
 ### Running commands
-- any execution should have provided patch to those file.
+- any execution should have provided a path to that file.
 - so if we have such case:
 <small>
 ```
 PS C:\code\bin> dir
 Mode                LastWriteTime         Length Name